60 Minutes: "Deceptive editing" lawsuit

 On April 22, 2025, Bill Owens resigned as the show's executive producer, telling staff he believed he no longer had journalistic independence.
 He said in a memo that the show would continue to cover the second Trump administration the same way it has covered others.
 Some said that if the lawsuit by Trump is settled, it would "continue a trend" of institutions giving "in to his demands to avoid punishments such as losing federal funding or access to federal buildings."
 Others reported that while the show's staff was "shaken" by the departure of Owens, no one else was expected to resign because it "would be seen as giving in to Trump," with executive editor Tanya Simon, daughter of Bob Simon, beginning to run the show "on an interim basis," following the resignation of Owens.

 In the "Last Minute" segment of the show on April 27, 2025, Scott Pelley praised Owens for ensuring that the types of controversial stories the show had covered since its creation, most recently the Gaza war and the Trump administration, were covered fairly.
 However, he claimed that recent changes, namely increased supervision—but not censorship—of the show's content by Paramount due to its desire to complete their merger, had led Owens to feel that he "lost the independence that honest journalism requires."
 Pelley concluded this public rebuke of the network's owner by stating that Owens proved to be the "right person" leading the show "all along."

-On May 19, 2025, CBS News Chief Executive Wendy McMahon followed Bill Owens' in resigning.
+On May 19, 2025, CBS News chief executive Wendy McMahon followed Bill Owens in resigning.
 McMahon explained in a memo to staff, “The past few months have been challenging.
-It’s become clear that the company and I do not agree on the path forward.”
+It's become clear that the company and I do not agree on the path forward.”

-On July 14, 2025, CBS Late Show host Stephen Colbert called the settlement a "big fat bribe" and three days later announced CBS will cancel his show and the Late Show itself in May 2026.
+On July 2, 2025, Paramount agreed to a $16 million settlement.
+As part of the deal, the company did not apologize or admit wrongdoing, agreed to release full transcripts of interviews with future U.S. presidential candidates after they air, and stated that the funds will go to Trump's future presidential library.